Shadow-Blaxe-123/2048-game/README.md

 ## Everything I learned

-1. So I have many things whilst I am building this project.
+So I have many things whilst I am building this project.

-i have learnt how to use Zustand.
+I have learnt how to use Zustand.
 Its a relief that I am using it.
 I still remember the nightmare that my Tic Tac Toe game was when it came to the state management.
-Multiple components needed access to both display and change it.
-Finally I had just passed the states entirely to a class object as parameters and used the object to change the state.
+Multiple components needed access to both display and change the state.
+Finally I had just passed the states and setStates entirely to a class object as parameters and used the object to change the state, across the entire codebase.

-This is much better.
-I have easy acceess to both state and setState functions.
+Therefore, this is much better.
+I have easy access to both state and setState functions.
 Also they are all centralised in a single file.
-Plus I don't have to deal with the extraness of Redux Toolkit, which was my original plan, as i had some experience with it
+Plus I don't have to deal with the extraness of Redux Toolkit, which was my original plan, as I had some experience with it.
+But I am liking Zustand so far.

+***

+I also learnt that AI always makes stuff too overcomplicated.
+I had used ChatGPT to vibe code me the Board and Tile UI.
+It for some reason decided to put both components in a single and made it by importing "React.FC".
+I told it to not add any logic but it still did it anyway.
+I had to spend a good amount of time fixing the slop it generated.
+But at least the UI looked good, even though I could made it just by copying a Youtuber because the board UI is as generic as it gets.